-- 1. Register for an account on iltrafficsafety.org by clicking the login button in the top right corner and it will direct you to a "user" page. - 2.
+- Register for an account on iltrafficsafety.org by clicking the login button in the top right corner and it will direct you to a "user" page. - 2.
 Visit the Illinois Traffic Safety Challenge webpage at iltrafficchallenge.org to access the Challenge "How To" Guide and other helpful information. - 3.
 Complete the nine page application.
-You can save your application between pages and complete it as it is convenient for you. - 4.
+You can save your application between pages and complete it at your convenience. - 4.
 Watch the tutorial video at: iltrafficsafety.org/content/resources or INFO@TNTRAFFICSAFETY.COM